lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 What I can do:
 * Grade promptly (exact guarantees TBD).
-* Post assignments well in advance (at least one week before due date for labs;
+* Post assignments well in advance (at least two weeks before due date for labs;
-	at least two weeks before due date for projects).
+	at least three weeks before due date for programs).
-* Respond to all Discord messages within one business day.
+* Respond to all Discord messages and emails within one business day.
 * Create a course atmosphere conducive to learning by respecting all of my students and being enthusiastic about course material and my role in helping you learn.

-## Acknowledgments

-Thanks to Daniel DeFrance for sharing his syllabus with me.

 ## Copyright statement